captajo/hulkdemo/README.md

 	Open your browser and enter `localhost:8000` in your browser url

+	NOTE: It takes a minute or two for elasticsearch to start fully

 # Installation on local machine
 To install the application follow the steps below